yuhexiong/yuhexiong/README.md

 **Full Stack Developer & Data Engineer, primarily using Python.**
 **At work, as for BackEnd have written TypeScript and now using Go, for FrontEnd, have handled Vue and React.
 And for data use Java for Flink and Spark previously.**
-**Forcing on learning AI models and conducting research in Natural Language Processing**
+**Forcing on learning AI models and conducting research in Natural Language Processing.**

 ## Coding Stats